alien-tools/roseau/README.md

 # Roseau: Breaking Change Analysis for Java Libraries

-Roseau is a **fast** and **accurate** tool for detecting breaking changes between two versions of a library, similar to other tools like [japicmp](https://github.com/siom79/japicmp/), [Revapi](https://github.com/revapi/revapi/) or [Clirr](https://github.com/ebourg/clirr).
+Roseau (/ʁozo/) is a **fast** and **accurate** tool for detecting breaking changes between two versions of a library, similar to other tools like [japicmp](https://github.com/siom79/japicmp/) or [Revapi](https://github.com/revapi/revapi/).
 Whether you're a library maintainer or a developer worrying about upgrading your dependencies, Roseau helps ensure backward compatibility across versions.

 ## Key Features

   - Detects both binary-level and source-level breaking changes
-  - Indifferently analyzes Java source code (using [JDT](https://github.com/eclipse-jdt/eclipse.jdt.core) or [Spoon](https://github.com/INRIA/spoon)) and compiled JARs (using [ASM](https://asm.ow2.io/))
+  - Indifferently analyzes JAR files (using [ASM](https://asm.ow2.io/)) or Java source code (using [JDT](https://github.com/eclipse-jdt/eclipse.jdt.core) or [Spoon](https://github.com/INRIA/spoon))
   - Excellent accuracy and performance
   - Supports Java up to version 21 (including records, sealed types, modules, etc.)
+  - Outputs reports in CSV, HTML, JSON, and Markdown formats
-  - CLI-first and scriptable
+  - Highly configurable, CLI-first, and scriptable

 Like other JAR-based tools, Roseau integrates smoothly into CI pipelines and can analyze artifacts from remote repositories such as Maven Central.
 Unlike others, Roseau can also analyze source code directly, making it ideal for checking commits, pull requests, or local changes in an IDE, as well as libraries hosted on platforms like GitHub for which compiled JARs are not readily available.

 ## In a nutshell

-  1. Roseau infers an API model from each version of the library to analyze
+  1. Roseau infers the exact API of each version of the library to analyze
-  2. It performs side-by-side comparison of the two API models to detect any breaking changes
+  2. It performs side-by-side comparison of the two APIs to detect any breaking changes

 Roseau builds lightweight, technology-agnostic API models that list all the exported symbols in a library—including types, methods, and fields—along with their properties.
-These models can be easily serialized and stored (e.g., as JSON) for further analysis or archival.
+These models can be easily serialized and stored as JSON for further analysis or archival.
 Roseau relies on either [JDT](https://github.com/eclipse-jdt/eclipse.jdt.core) or [Spoon](https://github.com/INRIA/spoon) to extract API models from source code, and on [ASM](https://asm.ow2.io/) to extract API models from bytecode.

-The breaking change detection algorithm is completely agnostic of the underlying parsing technology.
+The breaking change detection algorithm is efficient, agnostic of the underlying parsing technology, and is [extensively tested](core/src/test/java/io/github/alien/roseau/diff).

-The list of breaking changes considered in Roseau is specified [here](core/src/main/java/io/github/alien/roseau/diff/changes/BreakingChangeKind.java) and drawn from various sources, including the [Java Language Specification](https://docs.oracle.com/javase/specs/), [japicmp's implementation](https://github.com/siom79/japicmp/blob/68425b08dd7835a4e9c0e64c6f6eaf3bd7281069/japicmp/src/main/java/japicmp/model/JApiCompatibilityChange.java), [Revapi's list of API Differences](https://revapi.org/revapi-java/0.28.1/differences.html), the [API evolution benchmark](https://github.com/kjezek/api-evolution-data-corpus) and [our own extensive tests](core/src/test/java/io/github/alien/roseau/diff).
+The list of source-level and binary-level breaking changes considered in Roseau is specified [here](core/src/main/java/io/github/alien/roseau/diff/changes/BreakingChangeKind.java) and matches the [Java Language Specification](https://docs.oracle.com/javase/specs/).
-Roseau considers both source-level and binary-level compatibility changes.

 ## Usage